sugaroverflow/oopPokemonJourney/presentation.md

 ```
 ???
 - The first step is that your custom block needs to extend the ContainerFactoryPluginInterface.
-- Why?
+- The key to making plugins use dependency injection is to implement the ContainerFactoryPluginInterface.
+- When plugins are created, the code first checks if the plugin implements this interface.
+If it does, it uses the create() and __construct() pattern

+(T) Lets start with the constructor

 ---
-# Injecting the pokeDataService II
+# Injecting the pokeDataService

 ```php
 /**